tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

   `"hello message from the command prompt"` to the server
 - Commit your changes into git
 - What do all these headers do?
+  - arpa/inet.h : Necessary for binary to string conversion , also used to store binary of an ip address (inet_pton)
+  - sys/socket.h : For socket API's
+  - sys/types.h : Is needed to use data types required for various different calls
+  - unistd.h : Needs to be used for various system calls like read.write,open,close,etc
 - How do you find out which part of the below code comes from which header?
+  - Comment out that header to see which parts of the code give error or cntrl click on the function/part to go to that header.
 - How do you change the code so that you are sending messages to servers other than localhost?
+  - Change the ip address of that to the server's
 - How do you change the code to send to a IPv6 address instead of IPv4?
+ - Use AF_INET6 instead AF_INET6
+ - Use struct sockaddr_in6 instead of struct sockaddr_in
 - **Bonus**: How do you change the client code to connect by hostname instead of IP address?
+  - Maybe run dig user, by taking command line argument of user(name) , and then just look for the appropriate ip and then select it (though will need lot of big buffer to read output)?
 ## Introduction to Memory Management

 - What is happening in line 26 of `tcp-echo-client.cc`?